Stable32 ScreenStable32Frequency Stability Analysis

 Documentation

-Stable32 is supported by a 275 page printed User Manual that fully describes the installation, operation, and theory of the program.
+Stable32 is supported by a 300+ page printed User Manual that fully describes the installation, operation, and theory of the program.
 Examples are included that show the use of the major features and functions.
 Stable32 can be used for both routine data analysis of frequency stability measurements and as an educational tool.
 The ability to generate and analyze simulated clock noise is an effective way to learn the techniques of frequency stability analysis.
 The Stable32 program also includes on-line help.
 A number of papers are available on-line to support the use of Stable32.
+Printed copies of the Stable32 User Manual may be purchased for U.S. $20 at http://www.lulu.com/content/212944

 Price

-The price of Stable32 (including domestic shipping via priority U.S. mail and free updates for at least 1-year) is shown in the following table:
+The price of Stable32 (which includes domestic shipping via priority U.S. mail and free updates for at least 1-year) is shown in the following table.
+Site licenses are also available - please contact us for further information.
+Foreign shipping by air mail costs U.S $25 per copy.
+Shipping via package delivery service (UPS or FedEx) is billed at approximate cost.

 Quantity